 Comprehensive evaluations and therapy are provided for adults with dysarthria (slurred speech), aphasia (a language impairment resulting from neurological problems such as stroke or head injury), cognitive impairment (resulting from traumatic head injury or stroke), voice disorders, and vocal cord dysfunction.
 Speech-language pathologists are part of the multidisciplinary team on our Primary Stroke Center (Paterson) and the Acute Rehabilitation Unit (Wayne) providing evaluations and treatment to inpatients.

 Speech-language pathologists trained in Lee-Silverman Voice Treatment (LSVT) are available to help strengthen vocal loudness, a problem often found in Parkinson’s disease.

 Lee-Silverman Voice Treatment (LSVT) certified speech-language pathologists are available at St. Joseph’s University Medical Center and St. Joseph’s Wayne Medical Center.
+(LOUD)